bora399/bora399/README.md

 **About me**

-- 🌱 and i'm a 16 yo highschooler
+- 🌱 i'm a 16 yo highschooler

 - 🤖 i'm working on vex v5 systems